Hiking in Bulgaria

 GPX, Google Maps.
 (Possibly better GPX at WaymarkedTrails.org.)
 About 243km.

 I hiked E4 in 2017 (see here) in 16 days not counting rest days.
 GPX accurate other than trivial instances where it shows straight trail rather than switchbacks.
 Follow E4 waymarks in these cases.
 At south end of Rila mountains, after Mt Kapatnik, I followed first well-used dirt road I encountered to get Razlog (this detour included in GPX file above) rather than descending along E4 to highway, so I can't confirm GPX track for this section.
-Another hiker who did descend directly to highway reported trail there was overgrown and poorly marked, so that he ended up bushwacking his way down.
+Another hiker who did descend directly to highway reported trail there was overgrown and poorly marked, so that he ended up bushwhacking his way down.
+[As of 2022, trail south of Mt Kapatnik appears to have been cleared of brush and freshly waymarked.
+I continue to take dirt road to Razlog, so can't be certain about trail section between dirt road and highway, but trail definitely looks much cleaner where it leaves dirt road than in 2017.]

 In 2022 (see here), I hiked loops combining E4 with other trails shown on GPS maps.
 I plan to continue hiking such loops in late August and September in the future, since such loops are more satisfying to me than strictly following E4 trail.